I've been a fan of Gordon Ramsay since he started his television career with 'Boiling Point.' He has been a star ever since.

 The owners treat Kitchen Nightmares more like a show and not as an endeavor done by Gordon to give back to the industry.

 A lot of the owners Gordon tried to help were in fact very ungrateful.
-Among them were David of the Black Pearl and Samy Bouzaglo of Amy's Baking Company.
+Among them was David of the Black Pearl and Samy Bouzaglo of Amy's Baking Company.
 They have to think that there are thousands of struggling restaurants all over the nation and it is fortunate that they got picked.
 Gordon owes them nothing and they owe Gordon.
 Gordon spends the time and resources to help these restaurants get back on their feet and the least they could do is thank Gordon.

 The US Edition Has More Shock Value Than the UK Version

 In each episode of the US version, the producers of the show tried to incorporate scenes that will provide shock value to the audience.
-Three scenes would come to mind—the burning of Willy the alligator at Flamango's, the crushing of the promotional signs at the Mixing Bowl and the wedding between Anthony and Tiffany at Trobiano's.
+Three scenes would come to mind—the burning of Willy the alligator at Flamango's, the crushing of the promotional signs at the Mixing Bowl, and the wedding between Anthony and Tiffany at Trobiano's.

 The producers made sure to include dramatic music and edit these scenes in such a way that their impact is great.